This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

 The CBR-160C Charcoal Robata Grill does not only come with multiple extra grill grates, but it also features adjustable height for them allowing for varied temperatures cooking.

 - Upper shelf to keep warm skewers or dishes

 - 3 type of grills: rod, grooved and adjustable support for skewers

 - Stainless Steel grease collector with support for “espetos”

 - Iron adjustable feet

-- Made in Spain under licensed in Australia by Diamond Catering Equipment
+- Made in Spain under license in Australia by Diamond Catering Equipment

-- Can be used with all types of charcoal; coconut charcoal, mineral charcoal…
+- It can be used with all types of charcoal; Coconut charcoal, mineral charcoal…

 - Supplied with: Adjustable Skewer Support, 8 x Single Skewer, 8 x Double Skewer, Rod Grill, Grooved Grill, Poker, Tongs